Centex RV Rentals

 Before disconnecting from the tow vehicle, make sure the trailer is level side-to-side:

 • Use Leveling Blocks: Place leveling blocks under the tires on the low side of the trailer until it’s level.
-Drive the trailer onto the blocks to achieve the desired height while BBC allowing adequate space to appropriately chock the wheels.
+Drive the trailer onto the blocks to achieve the desired height while allowing adequate space to chock the wheels.

 3. Unhitching and Leveling Front-to-Back